adc-trust-ai/whitebox-ai-syllabus/README.md

 *Content currently being selected.
 This section will cover the transition from Black-Box ensembles to inherently interpretable architectures, visitng XAI tools along the way as an occasionally useful middle-ground or complementary approach.*

-> **Sneak Peek:** We will be covering the seminal works of the world leading White-box AI Schools of Thought: Stanford (Friedman, Hastie, Tibshirani), Wisconsin-Madison (Loh, Zhang, Sankaran), Duke (Rudin), UC Berkeley (Breiman), and more.
+> **Sneak Peek:** We will be covering the seminal works of the world leading White-box AI Schools of Thought: Stanford (Friedman, Hastie, Tibshirani), Wisconsin-Madison (Loh, Zhang, Sankaran), Duke (Rudin, Semenova), UC Berkeley (Breiman), and more.

 ---